To change Azure subscription in PowerShell, we can simply use the Select-AZSubscription Azure PowerShell cmdlet. It’s really easy to use.

 Example

-Below is the example where Visual Studio Enterprise is the name of my Azure subscription
+Below is an example where Visual Studio Enterprise is the name of my Azure subscription

 Select-AzSubscription -SubscriptionName 'Visual Studio Enterprise'

-Once you will execute the above Azure PowerShell cmdlet, you will get the output like below.
+Once you execute the above Azure PowerShell cmdlet, you will get the output like the one below.
+Check out the screenshot below.

 PS C:\WINDOWS\system32> Select-AzSubscription -SubscriptionName 'Visual Studio Enterprise'